Palantir Technologies (Palantir)

 The company's contracting work with US Immigration and Customs Enforcement — principally the Investigative Case Management (ICM) system deployed since approximately 2014, and the FALCON case-management system deployed in parallel — has been the subject of sustained civil-liberties advocacy criticism.
 The ICM system is the principal case-management infrastructure for ICE Homeland Security Investigations and has been documented as supporting the agency's deportation enforcement, including the targeting of individuals identified through the system's data-integration capacity.7

-The Mijente coalition and partner organisations have, across the post-2018 period, organised sustained advocacy pressure on Palantir over the ICE deployment, including the November 2019 "No Tech for ICE" campaign and the 2020 Stanford University and University of California undergraduate organising that led several university computer-science departments to formally oppose campus recruiting by the firm.
+The Mijente coalition and partner organisations have, across the post-2018 period, organised sustained advocacy pressure on Palantir over the ICE deployment, including the 2018 "No Tech for ICE" campaign (launched with the "Who's Behind ICE" report and the July 2018 picket / civil-disobedience action, sustained across 2018–2024) and the 2020 Stanford University and University of California undergraduate organising that led several university computer-science departments to formally oppose campus recruiting by the firm.
 The company's institutional response across the period has been substantively unchanged: that the firm's contracting work serves customers who operate under their own statutory and judicial oversight frameworks, and that the firm's role does not extend to operational decisions made by those customers.8

 NHS Federated Data Platform